 The University of Hawaii at Manoa offers both MS and PhD degrees in astronomy.
 Our program is designed for students with a strong background in physical sciences; we focus on training professional astronomers for academic and research positions.
 Since a PhD is generally necessary for such a career, almost all astronomy students enter the program with the goal of getting a PhD.
+For a list of graduates of the program, go to our Graduate Alumni page.

 The diagram above shows the various possible paths toward an astronomy graduate degree open to incoming students.
 Most students enter with bachelors degrees (BA/BS) in physics or astronomy.
 We also accept students with masters degrees (MA/MS) in astronomy, physics, or closely related fields and allow them to move more rapidly through the initial phases of the graduate PhD program.